Your First Repository

 .gitignore the screen might show instructions instead, which will vanish after your first commit.

-- The Watch, Star and Fork buttons (2) enable you to interact with other people's repositories.
+- The Watch, Star and Fork buttons (2) allow you to interact with others' repositories.
 While they don't do much for your own repository, when visiting another user's repository, you can click on "Watch" to get notified about everything important happening in that repository, "Star" to show the user your appreciation (and to help other users find interesting projects more quickly) and "Fork" to create your own copy of the repository, for example to make modifications that you want to share with the original author.

 - The Repository Tabs (3) contain links to every important feature within your repository: